fluxo-kt/fluxo/README.md

   guarantees [[1](https://github.com/Kotlin/kotlinx.coroutines/issues/1936), [2](https://gmk57.medium.com/unfortunately-events-may-be-dropped-if-channel-receiveasflow-cfe78ae29004)]
   .
 * Strictly not recommended, but JVM `Closeable` resources partially supported as a state and side effects.
-  * Previous state will be properly closed on change.
+  * The previous state will be properly closed on change.
   * Side effects closed when not delivered.
 * Intentionally unopinionated, extensible API: you can follow guides or use it as you want.
 * Well tested.